-Few recipes here on the blog make me as proud as today’s vegan stuffed shells recipe.
-It’s quite simple to make.
+Today’s vegan stuffed shells recipe has quickly become one of my family’s favorite vegan special occasion recipes!
+It’s dairy free, egg free, meat free, and quite simple to make.
 It calls for only 6 ingredients as long as you make the vegan ricotta cheese filling in advance.
 Plus, it can be made oil-free with just a couple of simple tweaks!

 Since I came up with this recipe a few months ago, I’ve served these stuffed shells to both omnivore and vegan friends and relatives to rave reviews from both.
 I’m not talking about some polite nods here and there – our guests were oohing and aahing over each bite, amazed by the delicious flavors and impressed by the fact that all of the ingredients were 100% vegan.